antoninhenry/AntoninPortfolio/content/projects/AIProject/index.md

 ## Context

-This project took place in a 3 months course in a team of 5 persons, where we were free to develop the game we wanted, as long as we used `Unity` and followed the **Time Loop** theme.
-This course also served as an introduction to the use of `Perforce` which is very valuable for the video game industry.
-Our team followed `Agile Scrum` management by using `Trello`.
+This project took place in a 3 months course in a team of 7 persons on **serious games**.
+We approached this project as a problem which needed research methodology, so we documented the state of the art, the intended audience with persona, procedures to test the game, design issues...
+The subject was set by the teacher : make a serious game on Artificial Intelligence.

 ## My job

-I've done all the mini-game, platform usage and performance calculation.
+I've done the entire mini-game, platform usage and player's performance calculation.